mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Programme_Level/Workshop#1 structure.md

 In this final section, we will clarify the roadmap and our ongoing collaboration methods.

 *   **5.1: Wrapping-up Go-Live vs. Phase 3 Functionality (5 mins)**
-    * A brief discussion to distinguish between the immediate MVP scope and longer-term ambition based on the use case walkthrough.
+    * A brief discussion to distinguish between the go-live scope and longer-term ambition based on the use case walkthrough.
     * Discussion

 *   **5.2: Agreeing Roadmap Checkpoints (10 mins)**